- Animals: sheep

 - Sustainable Communities: partnerships, employment opportunities, sustainability measures

-1. To develop an increasing market for high quality wool and wool products.
+1. To develop an increasing market for our farm's high quality wool and wool products

-4. To expand our sheep flock as our wool market becomes an increasingly important component of our farm’s diversified income.
+2. To expand our sheep flock as our market grows to be an increasingly important component of our farm's diversified income.

-5. To develop value-added products and agri-tourism as components of diversified income.
+3. To develop value-added agri-tourism as another component of our farm income.